-On the Records is run by Christopher Peak, a Brooklyn-based journalist.
+On the Records is run by Christopher Peak, a journalist based in New Haven, Connecticut.

-A Southern California native, Peak has worked in just about every type of media venture around, including an investigative nonprofit, a daily newspaper, a country weekly, and a digital media startup.
+A Southern California native, Peak has worked in just about every type of media venture around, including two investigative nonprofits, a daily newspaper, a country weekly, and a digital media startup.

 At his first reporting internship, for the San Francisco Public Press, Peak filed a lawsuit against the district attorney for withholding records about the handling of domestic violence cases.
 While the D.A. tried to take down a liberal rival for bruising his wife’s arm, his office, as a whole, failed to charge three-quarters of the cases police recommended for prosecution.